eliasrosales88/kc-final-boss-backend/README.md

 # kc-final-boss-backend
 Nodejs backend of the final practice of Keepcoding fullstack program.

+This project is intended to work with this [Frontend](https://github.com/eliasrosales88/kc-final-boss-frontend)

 ## **Recommended**
 - Node  v13.7.0
 - Mongo v4.2.5